playfulprogramming/playfulprogramming/content/crutchcorn/collections/framework-field-guide-ecosystem/posts/ffg-ecosystem-styling/index.md

 > You're even able to shrink this prerequisite CSS down if you'd like.
 We can customize our `src/style.css` file to only include the prerequisites we need for our project.
 >
-> To demonstrate this, you can remove all of the `@tailwind` imports and you'll end up with `0kb` of CSS when you aren't using any Tailwind classes.
+> To demonstrate this, you can remove all of the `@tailwind` imports, and you'll end up with `0kb` of CSS when you aren't using any Tailwind classes.

 ### Dynamic Classes using Tailwind